Our products

 What is the difference between Icelandic and Norwegian cod?

 Both are Gadus morhua and of high quality.
-Icelandic is considered slightly superior due to the purity of the waters and sustainable fishing: whiter, firmer flesh and a cleaner taste.
-Norwegian is excellent, with slightly more fibrous flesh.
+Icelandic cod is considered slightly superior due to the purity of the waters and sustainable fishing: whiter, firmer flesh and a cleaner flavor.
+Norwegian cod is excellent, with slightly more fibrous flesh.
 A good codmonger knows these differences and guides you according to your recipe.

-A complete bacaladería offers: loin (thick and meaty, for pil pil or vizcaína), jowl (gelatinous, for stews), tail (thinner, for omelets or fritters), flakes (economical, for croquettes or brandade), and kokotxas (throat, considered a delicacy).
+A complete "bacaladería" offers: loin (thick and fleshy, for pil pil or Vizcaína), neck (gelatinous, for stews), tail (thinner, for omelets or fritters), flakes (economical, for croquettes or brandade), and kokotxas (cheeks, considered a delicacy).
 The codmonger recommends the appropriate cut for each recipe.

 Yes, with a long tradition.
-Zaragoza, Salamanca, Valladolid, and other capitals of Castilla y León maintain cod stalls in their food markets.
-The inland tradition is linked to Lent and the trade routes that brought salted cod from Cantabrian and Atlantic ports to the center of the peninsula.
+Zaragoza, Salamanca, Valladolid, and other capitals of Castile and León maintain cod stalls in their food markets.
+The inland tradition is linked to Lent and the trade routes that brought salted cod from the Cantabrian and Atlantic ports to the peninsular center.

 The most direct way is to buy from them.
-Every purchase supports an ancient artisanal trade and ensures that knowledge is passed on to the next generation.
+Every purchase supports a centuries-old artisanal trade and ensures that knowledge is passed on to the next generation.
 Recommend them to friends, value the advice you receive.
-Many already offer online sales, extending their reach beyond the neighborhood.
+Many now offer online sales, expanding their reach beyond the neighborhood.

 We have been codmongers since 1990.
-At Bacalalo, we have spent more than 35 years selecting the best Icelandic cod at the Mercat del Ninot in Barcelona.
+At Bacalalo, we have been selecting the best Icelandic cod for over 35 years at Mercat del Ninot in Barcelona.
 Now you can enjoy the same artisanal cod shop quality throughout Spain, with the cod already desalted and ready to cook.

 Salted cod